petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 ### Dynamic

-Using the Dynamic asset selection, you can include assets in the Asset Publisher widget automatically, based on different criteria.
+Include assets in the Asset Publisher widget automatically based on your choice of criteria.

 ![Define the options for the dynamic asset collection, including Source, Scope, Filter, and Ordering.](./displaying-assets-using-the-asset-publisher-widget/images/04.png)